RaresRacsan/PlainTextEditor/README.md

 Feel free to fork this repository and submit pull requests.
 If you encounter any bugs or want to request new features, feel free to open an issue!

-Thank you for using PlainTextEditor!
+Thank you for using TextEditor!